LewisIsWorking/PathWarsWiki/Writerside/topics/DF-characters.md

   James gave Amar a magical tracking ring.

 ## Jumina
+- Main character.
+- Player: gone.
 - Selenor's grandmother.
 - Was captured by Death's servants in an attempt to free the Blackrock prisoner.

 ## K.

-## Keleri
+## Keleri Deverin
- - Side Character
+ - Side Character.
- - In charge of the Sandpoint charter, and leader of Sandpoint.
+ - In charge of the Sandpoint charter, and leader of the Heroes of Sandpoint.
+ - Cousin of Kendra Deverin.
- - Dictator in everything but name
+ - OPINION of Carnon: Dictator in everything but name

 ## L.